 Presence or absence of certain colors:

-As such these can be used in the same way as other porcelain age signs.
+These can be used in the same way as other porcelain age signs for verification of authenticity and dating.

 Keep in mind that some colors were not available until later in the Qing

-dynasty, or were only used during certain periods, or for certain items.
+dynasty, or were only used for limited periods, or with specific item types.
 Certain colors were available for decorating porcelain only

 From the end of the Ming dynasty and beginning of